|Information and advice about how to officially change your legal name by Deed Poll|

 Please note, your name is not considered to be legally changed until you have used your Deed Poll document to get the majority of your documents and records changed to your new name.
 The mere possession of a Deed Poll document does not change your name.

 Your passport is the only expense you should incur when you change your documents and records to your new name.
-Because of the fee for a new passport (currently £72.50 for a 10 year adult passport and £46 for a five year child passport), most people wait until they next need to use their passport before getting it changed.
-When you apply, the passport office will give you nine months additional time on your new passport towards any unused time (in excess of nine months) on your current passport.
-Therefore, if your current passport has two years remaining when you apply, your new passport will be valid for 10 years and nine months.
+Because of the fee for a new passport (applying online fees are currently £75.50 for a 10 year adult passport and £49 for a five year child passport), most people wait until they next need to use their passport before getting it changed.